micropolimi/MAPPI/README.md

 ---

 ## 🛠️ Hardware Components
-A list of all the components necessary to reproduce the APPI platform is available at the following link.
+A list of all the components necessary to reproduce the APPI platform is available at the following [link].

 ---